DragonSenses/visionize/architectural-decision-log.md

 ### Use deleteCard server action

+feat: Wire up the delete button in CardModal

 With `useServerAction` hook create the deleteCard server action.
 Also destructure the `isLoading` and rename it to `isLoadingDelete`.

 feat: Add deleteCard action in Actions component